Turmeric & Autoimmune Inflammation: Research on Immune Balance & Inflammatory Pathways

 Human studies examining immune-regulated inflammation and curcumin often measure:

-Some trials report changes in inflammatory biomarkers following the use of standardized curcumin extracts, while others show modest or neutral results.
-Variations in dosage, extracts, study duration, and participant health all influence outcomes, and researchers emphasize that findings are not specific to any autoimmune condition.
+Differences in extract formulation, dosage, study duration, and participant health can all influence outcomes.
+Researchers emphasize that findings from these studies are not specific to any autoimmune condition.

 Standardized Curcumin Extracts in Immune Research

-Most studies examining inflammatory and immune pathways use standardized curcumin extracts containing 95% curcuminoids.
-Culinary turmeric contains only 2–5% curcumin, which makes standardized extracts more practical for research.
+Most studies examining inflammatory and immune pathways use standardized curcumin extracts containing approximately 95% curcuminoids.
+Culinary turmeric typically contains only 2–5% curcumin.

-Researchers also frequently use curcumin combined with BioPerine® (black pepper extract) to support absorption.
+Researchers often combine curcumin with BioPerine® (black pepper extract) to support absorption.

 Learn more: